 The priority countries listed below are defined by the three-year programming document:

-To promote innovation in methods and contents and to extend the network of subjects involved in international cooperation activities to profit-making companies.
+Objective: To promote innovation in methods and content and to extend the network of subjects involved in international cooperation activities to profit-making companies.